IBM-Cloud/ansible-collection-ibm/docs/ibm_cis_range_app.rst

 Parameters
 ----------

-  domain_id (True, str, None)
-    (Required for new resource) CIS Domain ID

-  edge_ips_type (False, str, dynamic)
-    The type of edge IP configuration.

   cis_id (True, str, None)
     (Required for new resource) CIS Intance CRN

-  dns (True, str, None)
+  protocol (True, str, None)
-    (Required for new resource) Name of the DNS record for this application
+    (Required for new resource) Defines the protocol and port for this application

-  dns_type (True, str, None)
+  origin_direct (False, list, None)
-    (Required for new resource) Type of the DNS record for this application
+    IP address and port of the origin for this Range application.

   origin_dns (False, str, None)
     DNS record pointing to the origin for this Range application.

+  origin_port (False, int, None)
+    Port at the origin that listens to traffic

+  edge_ips_type (False, str, dynamic)
+    The type of edge IP configuration.

+  traffic_type (False, str, direct)
+    Configure how traffic is handled at the edge.

+  domain_id (True, str, None)
+    (Required for new resource) CIS Domain ID

   proxy_protocol (False, str, None)